KJKan/pame_I/README.md

 # Introduction <a name="Intro"></a>

-This is a simulation study conducted in order to explain why bifactor models fit significantly better than higher order factor models.
+This is a preliminary simulation study conducted in order to explain why bifactor models fit significantly better than higher order factor models.
+See https://osf.io/xp869/ for the official final study and documentation.

 The aim is to test the suggestion by Kan et al (2020) that if a network model is the actual data generating mechanism, a bifactor model will likely outperform the higher order factor model in summarizing the data.